markroloff/markroloff/README.md

 - ⚡ Fun facts about me: ...
   - I have an unhealthy predilection for :coffee:
   - :cat:s rule, :dog:s drool
-  - I :metal: post-rock/metal
+  - I listen to post-rock/metal :metal:
-  - I love sci-fi :vulcan_salute:, especially the classics by Asimov, Clarke, and Heinlein.
+  - I love sci-fi, especially the classics by Asimov, Clarke, and Heinlein, and Star Wars and Star Trek :vulcan_salute:

 <!--
 **markroloff/markroloff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.